spree/spree/guides/content/user/orders/entering-orders.md

 ## Customer Details

 Enter the customer's billing address and shipping address for the order.
-You can click the “use billing address” option to use the same address for both.
+You can click the **USE BILLING ADDRESS** option to use the same address for both.
 If the order is for an existing customer, you can search for the customer in the **Customer Search** field. $$$Customer data isn't being returned for existing customers in the Sandbox$$$ If the order is for a new customer, then enter that person's billing and shipping address in the fields provided.
 Click the **Continue** button once complete.

 ![Enter Customer Details](/images/user/order_customer_details.jpg)